rojo-rbx/rbx-dom/README.md

 rbx-dom is a collection of cross-platform libraries that enables any software to interact with Roblox instances.

-This repository also contains [a work-in-progress specification for the binary model and place file format](format/binary.md).
+This repository also contains [a complete specification for the binary model and place file format](format/binary.md).

 ## [rbx_dom_weak](rbx_dom_weak)
 [![rbx_dom_weak on crates.io](https://img.shields.io/crates/v/rbx_dom_weak.svg)](https://crates.io/crates/rbx_dom_weak)